denoland/docs/runtime/manual/basics/react.md

+---
-# Using React with Deno
+title: "Using React with Deno"
+---

 To use React with Deno, we recommend using one of the third-party frameworks below.